 Some of the rules that direct the conduct of court cases and court-made law are:

 1 A judge’s decision in each case is binding on those involved (the parties) in that case.
 If you agree to the court sorting out your dispute, then you cannot seek to change the rules of the court after the case has been fought.
-Each party in a court case accepts the authority of the judge and must do whatever the judge orders to be done after the case is over.
+Each party in a court case accepts the authority of the judge and must do whatever the judge orders or directs to be done after the case is over.

 3 If one of the parties appeals to a higher court (within the time limit), the higher court can either agree with the lower court’s decision or make a new decision.
 The higher court’s decision is then binding on the parties, unless an appeal is lodged within the time limits to an even higher court.